B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

 ![Recommendation](../assets/img/amazon_reviews/Recommendation.jpg){: .postImage}

 This recommendation system can, of course, be further tuned to allow the customers to filter for features such as price or brand.
-Also, as mentioned above, the products' descriptions can easily be used instead of the reviews as a different strategy and to also capture the new products that do not have reviews yet.
+Also, as mentioned above, the products' descriptions can easily be used instead of the reviews as an alternative strategy and to also capture the new products that do not have reviews yet.